 The commit message must have a header, an optional body, and an optional footer.

 The commit message’s header is a short sentence that states the purpose of a commit.
-It must start with a conventional commit type and preferably terminate with the related Team HQ card number prefixed by # as shown in the following synopsis.
+It must start with a conventional commit type and preferably terminate with the related HQ card number prefixed by # as shown in the following synopsis.

 <type>[(optional scope)]: <subject> #<cardNumber>

-While terminating a commit message’s header with an existing Team HQ card number is preferred, #0000 may be used to terminate a commit message’s header for commits that are unrelated to an existing Team HQ card.
+While terminating a commit message’s header with an existing HQ card number is preferred, #0000 may be used to terminate a commit message’s header for commits that are unrelated to an existing HQ card.

 The following describe elements of a conventional commit header: